 Note that this first part of Section 1 covers only fonts required in the /System/Library/Fonts/ folder.
 There is also a root /Library/Fonts/ folder with its own set of required fonts, which will be addressed in the second half of Section 1.

 From the font lists below, Keyboard.dfont, LastResort.dfont and LucidaGrande.dfont are used mainly for menus and other system font display purposes; therefore, they are the most important to the OS itself.
 In Mountain Lion and earlier, you must never remove Lucida Grande.
 Without that font, the system will not boot.
 If you remove it while the system is active, you will lose control of all menus (they will be blank), essentially locking you out of your Mac.
+Mavericks utilized a different method to protect access to the desktop (see the specific text alongside the minimal font list for Mavericks).
+In Yosemite, Lucida Grande is no longer the main system font, and HelveticaNeueDeskInterface.ttc is the font you cannot remove for any reason.

 All other fonts in the /System/Library/Fonts/ folder (that are not included in the lists below by release level) can be removed.
 You will need Administrative access to delete fonts from this folder.
 It is advised to save them for future use.
 Create a new folder on your hard drive and copy them there first.
 If there are any removed fonts you want to use for a project at a later date, they can always be activated with Font Book, Suitcase Fusion, FontAgent Pro, MasterJuggler, FontExplorer X Pro, or other font manager.
 Note that MasterJuggler is PowerPC only, and so is suitable for use only in Snow Leopard 10.6 or older versions of the Mac OS.

 Beginning with Leopard, 10.5 and up through Mountain Lion 10.8, Apple made it difficult to remove critical fonts.
 If you attempt to remove protected fonts from the /System/Library/Fonts/ folder, the OS will tell you that you cannot remove the font(s) and immediately replaces them from copies in another location.
 There are many fonts you can still remove from the /System/Library/Fonts/ folder, but some will resurrect themselves.
-See section 5 on how to permanently remove Apple's supplied versions of Helvetica and Helvetica Neue in Leopard, 10.5 through Mavericks, 10.9 if this is important for you.
-Mavericks eliminated this type of font protection, but you still need to remove the supplied fonts if they conflict with other types of fonts you are required to use.
+See section 5 on how to permanently remove Apple's supplied versions of Helvetica and Helvetica Neue in Leopard, 10.5 through Yosemite, 10.10 if this is important for you.
+Mavericks and later eliminated this type of font protection, but you still need to remove the supplied fonts if they conflict with other types of fonts you are required to use.

 Other than those fonts the OS absolutely requires to function, when it comes to the fonts you prefer to have on your system there is no right or wrong list.
 My idea of required fonts is based on years in prepress.
 So like most shops, the number of fonts throughout the system is kept to a minimum in the effort to make sure you will never have a conflict with the fonts a client sends with their project.
 Actually, the prepress and full service printers I've worked and freelanced for usually have a much shorter list than even those presented here.
-Sometimes the barest minimum of Lucida Grande, Last Resort and Keyboard.
+Sometimes the barest minimum of Lucida Grande, Last Resort and Keyboard (and HelveticaNeueDeskInterface in Yosemite).
 Such shops normally have no unnecessary software installed on their work stations; just what's needed to get production work done.

 You can find many different web sites telling you what the minimum font installation for each OS X release should be.
 Each site has its own reasons for including some fonts that I do not, and others don't include fonts I think should be active.
 My main decision making was to run every application OS X ships with and many major third party applications, seeing what wouldn't work if a particular font were missing.
 The end result is the list of fonts you find here.
 It's a compromise between the Spartan set most prepress shops use, and what a more fully functional OS needs along with proper display of web pages.